Important Points to Remember

 Withdraw - Return of Title IV Funds

-Any student receiving federal financial assistance who completely withdraws from all classes or fail to receive a passing grade in all courses during a period of enrollment at ECU will be subject to the Return of Title IV Funds refund policy required by federal regulation.
+Any student receiving federal financial assistance who completely withdraws from all classes or fails to receive a passing grade in all courses during a period of enrollment at ECU will be subject to the Return of Title IV Funds refund policy required by federal regulation.
 This includes students who are enrolled in courses that do not span an entire semester (2 week, 4 week, 5 week, 8 week, etc.) are considered to be enrolled in modules.
 Students who complete a module and are enrolled in courses that extend the entire length of the term may owe a Return of Title IV Funds refund if they withdraw or fail all remaining courses after completing the module.

 This policy only applies to students receiving assistance through the Pell Grant, Supplemental Education Opportunity Grant, Direct Subsidized Stafford Loan, Direct Unsubsidized Stafford Loan, and Direct Parent Loans.